-This faithfulness of God is so astonishing that it takes literally years to get it.
-It’s one of those things about him that increasingly amazes us as we learn more about him.
+This faithfulness of God our Father is one of those aspects about him that increasingly amazes us as we learn more about him.
 With each life experience and a growing knowledge and understanding of the Scriptures, we see more clearly how shocking his faithfulness is.
 He goes way overboard with his loyalty for us.

 Think of it: God’s loyalty and faithfulness to us is independent of our loyalty and faithfulness to him.
 He doesn’t base his love and dependability (or our salvation) on our grand performance.
 He decides out of his total freedom to stand with and for us just because that’s the way he is.
 This characteristic of God is unique to the Bible and may be seen as an unparalleled contribution to the history of ideas.